sheronw/SheronW-sNotes/docs/computer science/theory of computation/1-2 nondeterminism.md

 Two machines are equivalent if they recognize the same language.

 Every nondeterministic finite automation has an equivalent deterministic finite automation.

+### Convert NFA to DFA

+From start state.

+For each state and each alphabet *a*, create a new state(the combination of all possible state using this character), and make *a* transition from this state to the new state.

+For the combination state, if any of the state inside of it has the certain transition, then it counts for the transition.

+## \(\varepsilon-NFA\)

+### Convert \(\varepsilon-NFA\) to DFA

+First find the \(\varepsilon\) closure of start state.

+For each state, find the next state using the same method as NFA to DFA.
+But this state should be the combination of all states' \(\varepsilon\) closure.